exein-io/architest/README.md

-# Testeroot
+# Architest

-Testeroot is a collection of scripts and configurations for making it easier to test software across a wide range of Linux kernels and architectures.
+Architest is a collection of scripts and configurations for making it easier to test software across a wide range of Linux kernels and architectures.

 Our use-case is running a test-suite of eBPF programs over multiple machines